goraz/onion/README.markdown

 ```go
 func (o *Onion) GetStringSlice(key string) []string
 ```
-GetStringSlice try to get a slice from the config
+GetStringSlice will try to get a string slice for the given key.
+If the value is just a string, it will be split (via commas) to create a string slice.
+If the value is a slice with non-string elements, the return will be empty.

 #### func (*Onion) GetStruct